 - Where applicable plan and design this feature from the start, so it is responsive to local character; - Develop green walls that are easy to reach and maintain.
-Care should be taken that to ensure that they are not discordant features in a village context. - Design comprehensively with other eco-solutions, such as water harvesting and permeable pavements as well as sustainable drainage systems; and - Use green walls to minimise the number of blank walls.
+Care should be taken that they are discordant features in a village context. - Design comprehensively with other eco-solutions, such as water harvesting and permeable pavements as well as sustainable drainage systems; and - Use green walls to minimise the number of blank walls.